ptpro-douglashahn/ScanSourceAssessment/assessment-platform-developer/README-IMPLEMENTED.md

 Contact Notes is added onto the screen.
 (It was in the data but not on the screen).
 Contact Notes is limited to 100 characters.

 When you select an existing contact, the data is not displayed.
-It should be displayed and the button should be changed to "Update".
+It should be displayed and two buttons should appear "Update" and "Delete" and the "Add" button should disappear.

 There was no delete option.

-There was a nomenclature issue with the CustomerService.
+There was a nomenclature issue with the CustomerService and CustomerRepository.
 The file name was "CustomersService", but the class name was "CustomerService".
 I left this the way it was, but when I made the CustomersServiceRead and CustomersServiceWrite I made the names using "Customers".

 Enhancements: